What This Error Means

 Run Network Troubleshooter

-Windows includes a built-in tool to detect and fix connection issues.
+Windows includes a built-in tool to detect connection problems.

 - Go to Settings → Network